konspyre/TinyMotion/README.md

 ### Programming

-If using Arduino:
+#### If using Arduino

 Follow these instructions to setup the [Arduino environment](http://hlt.media.mit.edu/?p=1695) so that your ATTiny85 chip can be programmed.
 Be sure (and its super important!) to burn the 8MHz bootloader onto your ATTiny85.
 This is required for SoftwareSerial to work.
 Otherwise all the data coming through on the remote end will be gibberish, or blank.

-To program, copy the TinyMotion.ino file's contents into a new sketch and just upload it.
+To program, copy the [TinyMotion.ino](https://github.com/davidk/TinyMotion/raw/master/TinyMotion.ino)'s file contents into a new sketch and just upload it.

-Dedicated AVR programmer:
+#### Dedicated AVR programmer

 Use the [TinyMotion.hex](https://github.com/davidk/TinyMotion/raw/master/TinyMotion.hex) file to upload.
 Be sure to burn your fuses to enable the 8Mhz clock and other features.